robric/wiki-contrail-controller/REST-API-of-contrail-vrouter-agent-for-port-management.md

 ###http://localhost:9091/syncports (POST)
 This is used for syncing of ports between plug-in (REST client) and agent across plug-in restarts.
 Typically, when plug-in (client) restarts, it issues this command and then issues adds for ports using the above (item number 1) API.
 Agent, upon receiving this command starts a timer.
 It expects plug-in to replay all ports before the expiry of this timer.
 On expiry of timer, agent will remove all ports which have not been added by plug-in after issue of syncports command.

+The timeout value of this timer is configurable in contrail-vrouter-agent config file.
+The configration parameter is stale_interface_cleanup_timeout under DEFAULT section.
+The value is set in seconds.

 ####Example:
 curl -X POST http://localhost:9091/syncports